 As a mechanical engineering major, you’ll discover the path you want to follow, and we will help you make that happen.
 The course work includes fundamental courses in mathematics, chemistry, physics, and several engineering disciplines, but at WPI we give you room to pursue what you like most.

-You may explore a focus in biomechanical engineering, energy, engineering mechanics, manufacturing engineering, materials science, mechanical design, and/or robotics.
+: As you earn your degree in mechanical engineering, you may explore a focus in biomechanical engineering, energy, engineering mechanics, manufacturing engineering, materials science, mechanical design, and/or robotics.
 Project work helps you sharpen your critical thinking skills and apply your knowledge to problems you’ll see in the real world.

 Outstanding students are encouraged to combine a master’s degree with undergraduate WPI studies to complete both degrees in five years or less.
 Interested?
 Talk with your advisor early.